Denperidge/comicstrip/README.md

 Basic Invocation:

-    comicstrip.py [options] [pgfile1, pgfile2, ...]
+python3 -m src.comicstrip [options] [pgfile1, pgfile2, ...]

 The comicstrip application is, at the moment, a command line application.
 All parameters are passed in via command line parameters.
 A GUI front-end is planned down the line to make the application easier to use.